Marching Through Georgia: March to the Sea

 By September 1864, the Union looked set to win the Civil War.
-Sherman, who had just captured Atlanta, decided to pursue the coastal city of Savannah with an assembled unit of 62,000 troops.
+Sherman, who had just captured Atlanta, decided to pursue the coastal city of Savannah with a unit of 62,000 troops.
 On November 15, they left Atlanta to commence the March to the Sea.
 Progress was smooth.
 After a series of minor skirmishes and just two notable engagements at Griswoldville and Fort McAllister, the Union army moved into Savannah on December 21, which concluded the march.

 Sherman's campaign bore two immediate impacts on the South.
 Firstly, troops left destruction and paucity in their tracks as they scavenged the land for food and resources and laid waste to public buildings and infrastructure.
 This fit Sherman's strategy—to persuade Southerners that the war was not worth supporting anymore.
 Secondly, it inspired Southern slaves to flee to freedom.
 Over 14,000 joined the Union troops in Georgia with brisk enthusiasm once they passed near their native plantation, cementing the campaign as a milestone of emancipation.

 A pioneering use of psychological warfare and total war, the destruction wrought by Sherman's troops terrorized the South.
 Civilians whose territory and resources were ravaged grew so appalled at the conflict that their will to fight on dissipated, as Sherman had intended.
 The march further crippled the Southern economy, incurring losses of approximately $100 million.
-(Note: Roughly equating to $2 billion as of 2025.)
-In the historian Herman Hattaway's words, it "[knocked] the Confederate war effort to pieces."
+(Note: Roughly equating to $2.05 billion as of 2026.)
+In the historian Richard D. Goff's words, it "[knocked] the Confederate war effort to pieces".